sumocoders/forkcms/src/Modules/OAuth/README.md

 * `knpuniversity/oauth2-client-bundle`
 * `thenetworg/oauth2-azure`

+You can run the following command:

+`symfony composer require knpuniversity/oauth2-client-bundle thenetworg/oauth2-azure`

 ### Setup
-After installing the module, it still needs to be setup. got to `https://<your-domain>/private/en/o_auth/module_settings` and add your `client_id`, `secret` and `tenant`.
-To enable the login button on the login page also enable the `enabled` setting.
+Once the configuration is done, you need to enable the login with Microsoft Azure.
+This is done by switching the `Enabled` setting on.

 #### Setup Groups
-The oAuth module needs to know which groups to add users to.
-To do this go to `https://<your-domain>/en/backend/user_group_index` and edit the groups you want to use.
+Fork CMS uses groups to define access.
+When you have OAuth enabled the user will be mapped to a group.
-When the oAuth module is enabled a new field wil be present on the edit page.
-This field is called `oAuth role` and should contain the `value` of the group in Azure.
+You can define the mapping by editing a group.
+A extra field `OAuth role` will be available, in this field you can enter the `value` of the group you have created in Microsoft Azure.
-On login the user will be added to the groups that match the `value` of the group in Azure.
+A user will be added/moved to the specified group on login.
-If no group is found the login will fail.

 #### Setup security.yaml
 Update the following line in `config/packages/security.yaml`.
 This will allow both off the authenticators to be used.